higanworks/kitchen-zcloudjp/README.md

 **Required** The Z Cloud(joyent) apikey to use.

-You can see an account section at Z Cloud controle panel.
+You can see an account section at [Z Cloud control panel](https://my.z-cloud.jp).

 ### dataset